Category: Trip-planning

 • Best Baja Fishing Charters: How to Choose the Right One

 The charter you book is the most consequential decision you’ll make for a Baja fishing trip.
-The right captain puts you on fish, manages the boat safely, communicates clearly, and makes the entire experience better.
+The right captain puts you on fish, runs the boat safely, communicates clearly, and makes the entire experience better.
 The wrong one — and there are plenty — costs you a full day of fishing time, produces minimal action, and leaves you wondering what went wrong.
 With charter options ranging from $150 panga trips to $1,500 luxury cruiser outings, understanding how to evaluate operators, what questions to ask, and what red flags to avoid is worth more than any particular destination guide.

 This guide covers the full picture: charter types, what’s typically included, how to book, and how to avoid the mistakes that turn good trips into frustrating ones.